rpgreview/papersandpaychecks/pnp.md

 >
 > *The Boss*: You begin to move the dataset of the early detection of schizophrenia in adolescents  from the cluster to a Mary's personal computer.
 About half way through there is a network error and the connection is lost.
 Now half the data is on Mary's computer and half of it is still on the cluster.
 The phone starts ringing - the caller ID indicates that it's the head of the psychology department...
 >
-> (Let's leave our poor group of co-workers who have put themselves in the position of discovering questionable data that they perhaps should not have, and now possibly have been caught moving it another research team's data.
+> (Let's leave our poor group of co-workers who have put themselves in the position of discovering questionable data that they perhaps should not have, and now possibly have been caught moving another research team's data.
 Will they still have their jobs?
 What else could possibly go wrong?
 Quite a lot!
 This is, after all, "Papers and Paychecks"!)

 [IMG bannedtechops.jpg Brightpearl's Tech Ops Banned word list - a must read for all MBAs & managers.]